chetan/underscore_docset/README.md

-NOTE: This Underscore.js is now part of Dash!
+NOTE: This Underscore.js DocSet is now part of Dash!
 ---

 # Underscore.js DocSet